Anders Remmer

 Anders Remmer is a Danish electronic musician, producer and film composer.
 He was born and raised in Denmark.

 He is active in the electronic music community of Copenhagen, and his writings are known as either compositions for films or those he has released himself.
 Working with Thomas Knak (a.k.a.
 Opiate) and Jesper Skaaning (a.k.a.
-Acustic), he has recorded a set of albums and singles under the "Future 3" and "System" monikers.
+Acoustic), he has recorded a set of albums and singles under the "Future 3" and "System" monikers.

 Anders Remmer is a member of several bands, including: